m-abdelhak/US_bikeshare/README.md

 ## Statistics Computed

 We will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+In this project, the code is to provide the following information:

 #### 1. Popular times of travel (i.e., occurs most often in the start time)